rapidsai/raft/README.md

 )
 ```

-Several cmake targets can be made available by adding components in the table below to the `RAFT_COMPONENTS` list above, separated by spaces.
+Several CMake targets can be made available by adding components in the table below to the `RAFT_COMPONENTS` list above, separated by spaces.
 The `raft::raft` target will always be available.

 | Component | Target | Description | Base Dependencies |
 | --- | --- | --- | --- |